Mounds View High School: Academics and recognition

-95% of students feel supported by their teachers and 92% feel respected by their fellow students.
-Mounds View High School was named among the best high schools in the nation by U.S. News & World Report (top 15 in the state) for exceeding expectations when it comes to student performance on reading & math tests, and for preparing students for college.
-The average ACT score at Mounds View High School is 25.4 (2016) compared to the Minnesota state average of 21.1.
-99% of the class takes the ACT exam.
+U.S. News & World Report named Mounds View High School among the nation's 15 best high schools for exceeding expectations with regard to student performance on reading and math tests, and for preparing students for college.
+Through the Post Secondary Enrollment Options (PSEO) program, students may take classes at institutions in the Minnesota State Colleges and Universities system.
+The average ACT score at Mounds View High School is 25.4 (2016), compared to the state average of 21.1, with 99% of the senior class taking the ACT.